 “What if I am supposed to go home with you?
 Will your wife be nice to me?”

 “I think I am going to get you out of these woods but if you are to come home with me then I know my wife will be very nice to you.”

 “You going to school honey?”
 Tom called while throwing a heaping pile of dirt out of his pit.

-“Not during the summer,” Barnaby answered for her.
-He didn’t know if Victoria ever went to school and so wasn’t sure how she would answer.
+“Not during the summer,” Levi answered for her.
+He didn’t know if Victoria ever attended school and so wasn’t sure how she would answer.

 Tom smiled.
 “I bet you’re enjoying your break and spending some time with daddy.”

 “Yeah I remember my summer breaks.
 Boy did I not like school.”
 He shook his head at the memory of it.
 “I can remember leaving for school in the mornings and then hiding out in the woods all day until the kids started coming down the road.
 Then I jumped back in with them and my momma thought I had been at school all day.”

 “You sound kind of like Tom Sawyer,” Levi mused.

 “Yes sir I suppose that’s true.
 A black Tom Sawyer though,” Tom said laughing.